This guide will explain how Staircasing works, how equity grows, and whether buying more shares could make financial sense for you.

 When you Staircase the price of the share you are buying is based on the property’s current market value.
 For this reason the process involves an independent valuation.

-For many Shared Ownership homeowners, Staircasing is a practical way to turn their rent payments into growing equity.
-In the longterm this translates into paying less rent.
+For many Shared Ownership homeowners Staircasing is a practical way to build more equity over time.
+In the long term this can mean paying less rent as your ownership share increases.

 What does equity mean in Shared Ownership?

-In simple terms, equity means the portion of the property you actually own.
+In simple terms, equity means the value you hold in the property based on the share you own, minus any outstanding mortgage.

 With Shared Ownership, your equity is linked directly to the percentage share you’ve purchased and any increase in the home’s value over time.